This article was updated on July 20, 2021

 - The Holdco does not dispose of the shares within 60 months of acquiring them (for any reason other than death).

-Additional rules are included in Bill C-208 that add a bit of complexity and require careful consideration by the business owner who might be considering selling their business and taking advantage of the proposed changes.
+Additional rules are included in Bill C-208 that add a bit of complexity and require careful consideration by the business owner who might be considering selling their business and taking advantage of these changes.
 For example, Bill C-208 includes a provision that intends to grind the CGE if the taxable capital employed in Canada exceeds $10 million.
-Furthermore, the proposed rules also require the business owner to obtain an independent assessment of the value of the company.
-There appears to be some uncertainty in the wording of some of the proposed rules, which may cause some confusion for taxpayers if these areas of uncertainty are not cleared up prior to the bill passing into law.
+Furthermore, the rules also require the business owner to obtain an independent assessment of the value of the company.
+There appears to be some uncertainty in the wording of some of the rules, which may cause some confusion for taxpayers, so careful planning and consideration will be necessary to navigate these complex rules.

 What do these changes mean for business owners?

-If Bill C-208 passes into law, it should make it easier and more tax-efficient for business owners to transfer their business to the next generation.
-At the very least, the changes should make it equivalent to sell the business to a child or an unrelated party.
+Now that Bill C-208 has passed into law, it should make it easier and more tax-efficient for business owners to transfer their business to the next generation.
+At the very least, the changes should make it equivalent to selling the business to a child or an unrelated party.
 Nevertheless, there still remain some areas of uncertainty with this legislation.
-As such, taxpayers and their advisors should proceed with caution if the proposed changes do eventually pass into law in their current form.
+As such, taxpayers and their advisors should proceed with caution if they will be looking to implement an intergenerational transfer of a business that would be subject to the new rules.

 Changes to section 55